asmitapoddar/Deep-Learning-DNA-Sequences/README.md

 - Long Short-Term Memory Network (LSTM).
 - DeepDeCode.

-### Usage
+### Scripts
 - [train.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/train.py): Generalised training pipeline for classification or regression.
 The training pipeline consists of passing the hyper-parameters for the model, training for each batch, saving the trained models, writing to Tensorboard for visualization of the training process, writing training metrics (loss, performance metrics) to file.
 - [train_utils.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/train_utils.py): Contains utility function for training the deep learning models.
 - [train_attention.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/train_attentiom.py): Training pipeline for the DeepDeCode model, which uses attention.
 - [train_Kfold.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/train_Kfold.py): Training with K-fold cross validation to prevent model over-fitting.
-- [models.py](): Contains the various model architectures used for our experiment.
+- [models.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/models.py): Contains the various model architectures used for our experiment.
 The architectures implemented are CNN, LSTM and DeepDecode.
 - [test_model.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/test_model.py):To evaluate the trained models using the test set for classification tasks.
 - [test_regression.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/test_regression.py): To evaluate the trained models using the test set for classification tasks
 - [hyperparameter_search.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/hyperparameter_search.py): To perform hyper-parameter search for the specified hyper-paramters for the various models over a search space. the results for each model are stored in a CSV file.
 - [metrics.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/metrics.py): Calculates the evaluation metrics for our models.

+### Usage
+1. Run `python3 train.py` or `python3 train_attention.py` to train the model without and with attention respectively.
+2. Run `python3 hyperparameter_search.py --FILE_NAME <file name to write metrics> --ATTENTION True --devices <GPU numbers to use>` for hyper-parameter searching for the models.
+For LSTM models, you can either turn the attention mechanism on or off by specifying the value for the `--ATTENTON` parameter.
+3. Get test metrics for a model by running `python3 test_model.py`.

 #### Config file format